marcuswangweihow/FBDD/Frag_to_lead/9N39/1ns_Preliminary Results/occupancy_maps/Readme.md

   </tr>
 </table>

-Occupancy maps for each probe (benzene, methanol, acetonitrile, toluene) were generated for the full trajectory of the pipeline MD simulation (total 1 ns), with all of them superimposed at the same time on the representative protein structure (PDB 4MZI – human mutant p53) for the whole trajectory.
+Occupancy maps for each probe (benzene, methanol, acetonitrile, toluene) were generated for the full trajectory of the pipeline MD simulation (total 1 ns), with all of them superimposed at the same time on the representative protein structure (PDB 9N39 – DNA gyrase complexed with uncleaved DNA) for the whole trajectory.
 The representative protein structure per window was obtained from the best frame of the window (minimumRMSD to mean structure).
 Probe occupancy maps are shown as black meshes.